Psychiatric hospital in Washington, D.C.

 Trauma disorder treatment

 Our TraumaSci Complex Trauma Disorders Program consists of a 10-bed adult inpatient unit that provides a nurturing environment for patients in a crisis.
-This program specifically targets issues such as PTSD, split personalities or sleep disorders stemming from physical, emotional or sexual trauma.
+This program specifically targets issues such as PTSD, complex trauma and dissociation or sleep disorders stemming from physical, emotional or sexual trauma.

 This inpatient unit is located at our Falls Church campus, which is one mile from our main campus: 6565 Arlington Blvd, Falls Church, VA 22042